-19. In view of the aforesaid deliberation and analysis of evidence in entirety, this Court is of the considered view that the conviction of the appellant under Section 354 of I.P.C. and Section 7/8 of POCSO Act by the learned trial Court, has no infirmity or illegality.

-20. So far as the sentencing part is concerned, this case is related to sexual offence and looking to the age of the appellant and age of prosecutrix, no leniency is required in the circumstances of the case.
-As such, the learned trial Court has correctly punished the appellant only for the offence under Section 7/8 of POCSO Act instead of punishment made under Section 354 of I.P.C., inasmuch as, the punishment under Section 7/8 of POCSO Act is on higher side.
-Section 8 provides that whoever commits sexual assault, shall be punished with imprisonment of either description for a term which shall not be less than three years but which may extend to five years, and shall also be liable to fine.
-Hence, the punishment of three years and fine, does not warrant any interference.
+- 19. In view of the aforesaid deliberation and analysis of evidence in entirety, this Court is of the considered view that the conviction of the appellant under Section 354 of I.P.C. and Section 9(m)/10 of POCSO Act by the learned trial Court, has no infirmity or illegality. - So far as the sentencing part is concerned, this case is related 20. to sexual offence and looking to the age of the appellant and age of prosecutrix, no leniency is required in the circumstances of the case.
+As such, the learned trial Court has correctly punished the appellant only for the offence under Section 9(m)/10 of POCSO Act instead of punishment made under Section 354 of I.P.C., inasmuch as, the punishment under Section 9(m)/10 of POCSO Act is on higher side.
+Since the age of child prosecutrix is less than 12 years, the said offence comes into purview of Section 9(m) of POCSO Act, which is punishable under Section 10 of POCSO Act.
+Section 10 of POCSO Act provides that whoever commits aggravated sexual assault, shall be punished with imprisonment of either description for a term which shall not be less than five years but which may extend to seven years, and shall also be liable to fine.
+Hence, the punishment of five years and fine, does not warrant any interference.

-21. With the aforesaid, the present criminal appeal being sans merit is dismissed and the order of the learned trial Court is hereby affirmed.
+- 21. With the aforesaid, the present criminal appeal being sans merit is dismissed and the order of the learned trial Court is hereby affirmed.
 The appellant is in custody.
-After completion of aforesaid sentence and depositing the fine amount, he shall be released forthwith, if not required in any other case.

-22. A copy of this order be sent to the concerned trial Court for necessary compliance.
+After completion of aforesaid sentence and depositing the fine amount, he shall be released forthwith, if not required in any other case. - 22.
+A copy of this order be sent to the concerned trial Court for necessary compliance.